Breastfeeding and Delayed Milk Production

 For the first 2 to 5 days after your baby is born, you will make a small amount of

-some things that may cause a delay of your milk coming in:
+will come in.
+But some things may delay your milk from coming in.
+These include:

 Bleeding after birth

 Infection or illness with fever

 Milk supply depends on demand, or milk removal, from the breast.
 The best way to have

 a good supply is to feed frequently, when your baby shows hunger cues.
 You may have

 trouble with delayed or reduced milk production.
 If that is the case, first take a

 look at the number and length of your feedings.
 And make sure that your baby can put